iokiwi/iokiwi.github.io/content/resources/_index.md

-A curation of content that changed my perspective and that I regularly find myself referring others too.
+A curation of content that changed my perspective and that I regularly find myself referring others to.
 Highly recommended consumption for all technology professionals.